crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cscli/cscli_bouncers_add.md

 ```
   -h, --help         help for add
   -k, --key string   api key for the bouncer
-  -l, --length int   length of the api key (default 16)
 ```

 ### Options inherited from parent commands